Mini Case Studies: How To Use FlashVote

 A city wanted to see if people actually hated their parks

 “Nothing but complaints” came in after they cut back the frequency of maintenance.
 Department morale plummeted.
 We showed them the whole community still “loves, loves, loves the parks” – scoring a 4.0 out of 5 – and staff morale improved overnight.
+See the survey »

 A special district wanted to survey employees anonymously but affordably

 They wanted candid employee input on satisfaction and other topics, but faced the challenge that in-house surveys aren’t truly anonymous.
-We saved them from paying consultants and got them great participation, with 85% participation in 48 hours.
+We saved them from paying consultants and got them great results, with 85% participation in 48 hours.

 A city had a loud and organized group claiming to speak for the whole community